What does fertility and infertility mean?

-- Research suggests heavy drinking affects fertility, including the time it takes to get pregnant and the chances of having a live, healthy baby
+- Research suggests heavy drinking affects fertility, including the time it takes to get pregnant and the chances of having a healthy baby

-- Some prescription, over the counter or complementary medications may affect fertility.
+- Some prescription, over-the-counter or complementary medications may affect fertility.
 If you are planning to get pregnant, talk to your doctor to make sure the medications you are taking are safe

 - Sexually transmissible infections (STIs), particularly chlamydia and gonorrhoea,can affect the fertility of women and men

-There are certain days in a woman’s menstrual cycle when pregnancy is more possible.
+There are certain days in a woman’s menstrual cycle when pregnancy is more likely.
 This is during the five days before ovulation and the day of ovulation.
 These days are the ‘fertile window’ of opportunity to conceive.
 The likelihood of becoming pregnant is dramatically increased if you have intercourse in the three days leading up to, and including, ovulation.

-You may like to use an ovulation calculator or predictor kit but the following information might also help:
+You may like to use an ovulation calculator or predictor kit, but the following information might also help:

-During ovulation some women experience pain – general or on one side of the abdomen.
+|Abdominal pain||Some women experience pain – either general, or on one side of the abdomen (tummy)|

-Such as, breast tenderness, abdominal bloating and/or moodiness|
+|Premenstrual- like symptoms||There may be breast tenderness, abdominal bloating and/or moodiness|

-How do you improve your chances of pregnancy?
+How do you prepare for pregnancy?

 See your doctor for pre-pregnancy planning.
 This may include:

-Fertility starts to decline after about 28 years of age, drops significantly after 35 years and drops dramatically after 40 years.
-Assisted reproductive methods can help, but each woman’s situation is individual.If you don’t conceive when you plan to it can be frustrating and an emotional rollercoaster ride.
+A woman’s fertility starts to decline after about 28 years of age, drops significantly after 35 years and drops dramatically after 40 years.
+Assisted reproductive methods, such as IVF, can help, but each woman’s situation is different.If you don’t conceive when you plan to, it can be frustrating and an emotional rollercoaster ride.

-- It can be devastating when months go by without a much wanted pregnancy happening and it’s well known that infertility can cause emotional distress and may lead to relationship problems.
+- It can be devastating when months goby without a much-wanted pregnancy happening and it’s well known that infertility can cause emotional distress and may lead to relationship problems

 For more information go to https://www.jeanhailes.org.au/health-a-z/fertility-pregnancy